RECLAIM YOUR HEALTH with 25 Zero Waste Kitchen Essentials

 If you know me, I tend to play the role of extreme minimalist, even when it comes to the zero waste kitchen (which I basically live in, by the way).
 I believe in investing in timeless, non-toxic, well made cookware that can last lifetimes, and I also happen to share cookware with family and housemates, so it’s a great way to save money in the long run while using high quality gear that’s also health conscious, causes the least harm, and leaves minimal impact on our natural environment.
 This is analogous with my philosophy surrounding cooking, as the entire process from ingredient growing and sourcing, preparation, cooking and digestion should be like a ritual to nourish and balance the mind and body, to reclaim ownership of your well being through the simple act of cooking, and to uplift yourself and those around you, if they’re ready for it, with nourishment and energy.

 I started this blog because I believe you deserve to make informed decisions when it comes to the environmental, chemical, and emotional stresses and toxins of this world that can all have an impact on your health.
-Health is a fractal phenomenon; by taking care of yourself, you tune in to the cyclical flow of life, with unconditional love, holding space for the growth of the Other, with room for mistakes, fluidity, and change.
-Be the sun, and watch the whole world blossom.
+Health is a fractal phenomenon; by taking care of yourself you can then help others.
+The closer you live with the land, the more it will reciprocate.
 Everything you see here is a culmination of decades of choices informed by my own ever-evolving and emerging research and experience.
 I am here to transmit the information I’ve found that works for me.

 1. Reverse osmosis water filter (top priority in the zero waste kitchen)